This one image shows how wearing a mask has become political

 Hazeltine’s flight, of course, took place on June 26.

-Even though before its rule had taken effect, Allegiant states that it provides each customer with a complimentary “health and safety kit,” which includes a single-use face mask (and two sanitizing wipes).
+Allegiant’s website also states that it provides each customer with a complimentary “health and safety kit,” which includes a single-use face mask (and two sanitizing wipes).

-Hazeltine, a councilwoman in Medina, Ohio, located in between Cleveland and Akron, is not much of a Twitter head.
+Hazeltine, a councilwoman in Medina, Ohio, located between Cleveland and Akron, is not much of a Twitter head.
 As of this writing, she has tweeted 15 times in total and has 38 followers despite having joined Twitter in 2009.

 But on Sunday, she decided to post a picture of what she saw a passenger near her do with his complimentary face mask.